IT Governance DBA

 TOGAF is known to be an enterprise architecture methodology that offers an approach to govern IT architectures.
 The framework also helps companies to align IT infrastructure to ensure that the IT systems are integrated properly.

-When you’re implementing IT governance, companies have to follow best practices.
-Mistakes must also be avoided because they can impact governance.
-Let’s now check the mistakes you must avoid committing.
+When IT Governance DBA graduates implement IT governance frameworks, companies must follow best practices.
+Certain mistakes should also be avoided because they can negatively impact governance outcomes.
+Let’s now look at the key mistakes organizations should avoid.

 Failing to evolve in the future